Mottie/Keyboard/README.md

   * Remove need for document ready to check for caret support.
   * Fixes [issue #348](https://github.com/Mottie/Keyboard/issues/348).
 * Remove id from preview clone.
 See [issue #334](https://github.com/Mottie/Keyboard/issues/334).

-### Version 1.22.4 (4/18/2015)

-* Core: move build row code into a separate function (so the new extension can use it).
-* AltKeyPopup extension: show alternate keys popup after clicking/pressing and holding on set keys.
-Fixes [issue #346](https://github.com/Mottie/Keyboard/issues/346).